hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deployment/deploy-aws/README.md

 #### 3.1 Kubernetes
 You need to have a running Kubernetes cluster and deploy one nginx ingress controller to it.

-In order to run Kubernets cluster manually use [Getting started with Amazon EKS instruction](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html).
+In order to run Kubernets cluster manually, use [Getting started with Amazon EKS instruction](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-console.html).

-Other option is [eksctl util](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) which creates Kubernetes cluster and nodes in one command.
+Or you can use the [eksctl util](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) which creates Kubernetes cluster and nodes in one command.
 For example
 ```bash
 eksctl create cluster \
 --name cluster-4 \